opsit-io/opsit-explang-docs/docs/explang-lisp.md

 If we try to evaluate a Symbol that has not been assigned a value we'll get error[^1].

-Note that evaluation `(setv b 10)` when `b` still was unassigned did not cause an error.
-This is because there are some operations (they are called special operators or special formd) that do not conform the usual evaluation rule, and `setv` is one of them.
+Note that evaluation of `(setv b 10)` when `b` still was unassigned did not cause an error.
+This is because there are some operations (they are called special operators or special forms) that do not conform the usual evaluation rule, and `setv` is one of them.
 Its first argument isn't evaluated.